Expulsion of Cham Albanians: Balkan Wars (1912–1913)

 On 17 October, the Greek side attempted to approach the local Muslim representatives in order to discuss the possibility of a Greek-Albanian alliance.
 Only some Albanian beys of Margariti were willing to accept a Greek rule.
 Muslim Chams were not keen to fight on the side of the Ottoman army, but already from autumn 1912 formed armed bands and raided the entire area as far north as Pogoni.
 As a result, hundreds of Greek villagers were forced to escape to nearby Corfu and Arta.
 Thus, the members of the Muslim community were treated as de facto enemies by the Greek state.
 Later, in January 1913, Greek irregulars began to respond to this situation.
 Between 72 and 78 Muslim Cham notables from Paramythia were executed by a Greek army irregular unit during this time.
 Cham reports that some Albanian notables of Chameria were persecuted and killed by the Greek authorities had been officially refuted by the Greek government.
 Thus, several local conflicts took place between local Muslim and Christian Albanian speakers, as they have been recruited by the Ottoman and Greek armies respectively.
 In the ensuing war against the Greek army, many of the Muslim Chams had formed irregular armed units and had burned Greek inhabited settlements in the area of Paramythia, Fanari and Filiates.
-As a response to this activity Greek guerilla units were organized in the region latter in 1913.
+As a response to this activity Greek guerrilla units were organized in the region latter in 1913.
 Thus, village burnings were committed by both sides.
 Occurrences of atrocities perpetrated by Greek forces within the region were recorded mainly by the Albanian side, whereas those events were noted only indirectly, though clearly by Greek government officials.
 During the Balkan Wars, Chameria, as the whole region of Epirus, came under Greek control.